opis/cache/README.md

 ##### Important!

-You can install additional storages(SQL databases and Redis) by using the optional [Opis Storages](https://github.com/opis/storages) package.
+You can install additional storage adapters, for SQL databases and Redis, by using the optional [Opis Storages](https://github.com/opis/storages) package.

 ### License